-Following Spearman's identification of g, G. H. Thompson proposed that intelligence may represent a global network phenomena (Thomson, 1916; Thomson, 1919), originating research into the sampling theory of intelligence.
-Thomson suggested that the positive manifold results from the overlap of shared cognitive processes, proposing that each cognitive test necessarily measures more than one cognitive ability at once, producing the overlap in mental processes that produces the statistical appearance of the positive manifold (Thomson, 1951; Thorndike et al., 1926).
-Sampling models have been revived in recent years, with behavioral work (Bartholomew et al., 2013; Jensen, 2006) that has has applied sampling theory to both domain-specific and domain-general processes, and also neuroscience evidence (Kovacs and Conway, 2016; Soreq et al., 2021) of network network operations both providing evidence to support the role of network sampling in intelligence.
+Following Spearman's identification of the g factor, Thompson proposed viewing intelligence as a global network phenomenon, originating research into the sampling theory of intelligence.
+Thomson suggested that the "positive manifold" results from the overlap of shared cognitive processes, proposing that each cognitive test necessarily measures more than one cognitive ability at once, producing the overlap in mental processes that produces the statistical appearance of the "positive manifold" (cf. Thomson, and Edward Thorndike's work).
+Sampling models have been revived in recent years, with behavioral work (Bartholomew et al., 2013; Jensen, 2006) that has applied sampling theory to both domain-specific and domain-general processes, and with neuroscience work (Kovacs and Conway, 2016; Soreq et al., 2021) providing evidence that network operations may help to support the role of network sampling in intelligence.

-Most recently, explanations of the positive manifold have been generated from a fully network perspective (Colom et al., 2010; van der Maas et al., 2019), accounting for g through reciprocal interactions between a network of underlying cognitive abilities.
-One such formal network model of intelligence emerges from mutualism theory (van der Maas et al., 2006; van der Maas et al., 2019), which proposes that the positive manifold and the hierarchical structure of cognitive abilities both emerge from reciprocal exchanges between elements of an extended network of cognitive processes during development (see also Kievit, 2020; Kievit et al., 2017; Ou et al., 2019; Peng and Kievit, 2020).
+Most recently, explanations of the "positive manifold" have been generated from a fully network perspective (Colom et al., 2010; van der Maas et al., 2019), accounting for g through reciprocal interactions between a network of underlying cognitive abilities.
+One such formal network model of intelligence emerges from mutualism theory (van der Maas et al., 2006; van der Maas et al., 2019), which proposes that the "positive manifold" and the hierarchical structure of cognitive abilities both emerge from reciprocal exchanges between elements of an extended network of cognitive processes during development (Kievit, 2020; Kievit et al., 2017; Ou et al., 2019; Peng and Kievit, 2020).
 Mutualism theory accounts for Gf and Gc (van Der Maas et al., 2017) by modeling cognitive abilities as a network, where local interactions between elements replace the reflective factor structure of g as the cause of the internal structure of cognitive abilities (Kan et al., 2020).
-In this account, a mental ability can develop in a somewhat autonomous manner, but will also change or grow due to growth in other areas, via mutual exchanges.
+In this account, a mental ability can develop in a somewhat autonomous manner, but will also change or grow due to growth in other areas via mutual exchanges.
 A related theory, the wiring model (Savi et al., 2019), adopts an entirely dynamic account of network development.
-Wired intelligence theory models individual-specific networks of cognitive ability, accounting in particular for knowledge acquisition and the development of crystallized intelligence.
-In an ensemble, these network models can formally account for the "Matthew effect" (Merton, 1968) of divergent developmental outcomes in cognitive ability, adopting an idiographic perspective (Molenaar, 2004) to deploy dynamic network models that capture the cognitive development of single individuals.
-Wired intelligence may represent a promising new direction as a formal model for interdisciplinary research into skill acquisition, particularly applied to the study of individual differences in cognitive training (e.g., D. S. Bassett et al., 2011; Daugherty et al., 2020; Finc et al., 2020; Ree and Earles, 2006; Román et al., 2019; Román et al., 2017; Zwilling et al., 2019), where arguments made for transfer and neuroplasticity are closely aligned with those made for the emergence of g during development and education (Ackerman and Lohman, 2003; Nisbett et al., 2012).
+Wired intelligence theory models intelligence as a network of developing cognitive abilities, accounting in particular for knowledge acquisition and the development of crystallized intelligence.
+In an ensemble, these network models can formally account for the "Matthew effect" (advanced by Robert Merton) of divergent developmental outcomes in cognitive ability, adopting an idiographic perspective (Molenaar, 2004) to deploy dynamic network models that capture the cognitive development of single individuals.
+Wired intelligence may represent a promising new direction as a formal model for interdisciplinary research into skill acquisition, particularly applied to the study of individual differences in cognitive training (Bassett et al., 2011; Daugherty et al., 2020; Finc et al., 2020; Ree and Earles, 2006; Román et al., 2017, 2019; Zwilling et al., 2019), where arguments made for transfer and neuroplasticity are closely aligned with those made for the emergence of g during development and education (Ackerman and Lohman, 2003; Nisbett et al., 2012).